modx-pro/Docs/docs/en/components/debugparser.md

 Display of 10 first slowest tags: `http://mystite.com/?debug=1&cache=1&top=10`.

-All unchaches tags are sorted by the runtime, that is why some of the most labor-intensive can be shown.
+All uncached tags are sorted by the runtime, that is why some of the most labor-intensive can be shown.

 Display with attaching table to the page content: `http://mystite.com/?debug=1&cache=1&top=10&add=1`.